-The text has "Anglicus natione, et homo vere anglicus:" there can be no doubt that Salimbene intended a pun here: cf. Sussex Arch.
-Coll., vol. vii. p.
-219. Brethren loved him.
-The ninth was Bro.
-Giacomino da Berceto, Guardian of the convent at Rimini, a man of honest and holy life, and a good preacher, having a mighty voice.
-The tenth was Bro.
-Jacopo degli Assandri of Mantua, a man of honest and holy life, and excellently versed in the Decretals, and in giving counsel.
-The eleventh was Bro.
-Drudo, Minister of Burgundy, lector in theology, who would daily preach to the Brethren concerning Divine influences, as I heard with mine own ears, when I was in Burgundy with him.
+was Brother Jacopo degli Assandri of Mantua, a man of honest and holy life, and excellently versed in the Decretals, and in giving counsel.
+The eleventh was Brother Drudo, Minister of Burgundy, lector in theology, who would daily preach to the Brethren concerning Divine influences, as I heard with mine own ears, when I was in Burgundy with him.
 He was a noble and comely man, and of incredibly honest and holy life, for he was marvellously devoted to God beyond all thought of man.
-The twelfth was Bro.
-Bonaventura da Iseo, who was ancient both in the Order and in age, wise and industrious, and most sagacious, and a man of honest and holy life, and beloved of Ezzelino da Romano: vet he played the lord ("baronizabat") above measure, seeing that his mother, as men said, was hostess of a tavern.
+The twelfth was Brother Bonaventura da Iseo, who was ancient both in the Order and in age, wise and industrious, and most sagacious, and a man of honest and holy life, and beloved of Ezzelino da Romano; yet he played the lord ('baronizabat') above measure, seeing that his mother, as men said, was hostess of a tavern.
 He wrote a great volume of sermons for the Sundays and Feast-days of the year.
-His end was praiseworthy; may his soul rest in peace !
-And note that Bro.
-John of Parma, when he was Minister-General, had not all the aforesaid comrades travelling with him at the same time, but successively; for he would go round and visit the Order, and his comrades could not endure the labourtherefore he needed to have a multitude of comrades.
-These twelve aforesaid had in them much good which I have omitted for brevity's sake."
+His end was praiseworthy; may his soul rest in peace!
+And note that Brother John of Parma, when he was Minister-General, had not all the aforesaid comrades travelling with him at the same time, but successively; for he would go round and visit the Order, and his comrades could not endure the labour therefore he needed to have a multitude of comrades. twelve aforesaid had in them much good which I have omitted for brevity's sake."